k-butz/c8y-az-eventhub-connector/README.md

 * Have at least one Azure Event Hub (you will need the name and SAS Token)

-* Have the following tenant credentials set:
+* Have the following tenant options set:

 |Category|Key|Value|Optional/Mandatory|
 |--|--|--|--|